anne fine

 Then, one day, staring at one of Molesworth's enviable book plates, everything fell in place.
 Why not cash in on every child's desire to choose their favourite, stick a label on something, write their name on a possession?

 Bookplates!
 Fresh, modern bookplates. free.
 Accessible through schools and reading groups and off the web.
-After all, if you print off bookplate by Korky Paul and another by Nick Sharratt, and you only have one book, what are you going to do?
+After all, if you print off a bookplate by Korky Paul and another by Nick Sharratt, and you only have one book, what are you going to do?

 Find another book, quickly.